twilightscapes/memegenes-old/src/content/posts/trump-laptop.md

 slug: /trump-laptop
 date: 2023-02-11 17:43
 description: More disregard for our Country and it's secrets.
 Trump was out of control and now we're all going to pay for it.
+youtube:
  youtuber:
  youtuber2:
  youtubeshoworiginal: false
  youtubersuggestion1:
  youtubersuggestion2:
  youtubersuggestion3:
  youtubestart: "0"
  youtubeend:
  youtubemute: true
+ youtubecontrols: true
+ youtubeautostart: true
+ youtubeloop: true
 audiostart: "0"
 audioend:
 audiotitle:
 liarliar: false
-youtubecontrols: true
-youtubeautostart: true
-youtubeloop: true
 isnftforsale: false
 svgzindex: "0"
 comments: false